 Bridgwater has 41 schools with capacities ranging from 12 to 1070.
 There are a number of schools that cater for special educational needs.
 There is a mix of Foundation School, Community School, Voluntary Aided School, Voluntary Controlled School, Pupil Referral Unit, Foundation Special School, Further Education, EY Setting in the area.

-A Mixed Foundation School for pupils 11 to 16 years.
+It's a Mixed Foundation School for children aged 11 to 16.
 The schools has a capacity of 1070 pupils.

-A Mixed Community School for pupils 5 to 11 years.
-The schools has a capacity of 420 pupils.
+A Mixed Foundation School for pupils aged 11 to 16 years.
+The schools has a capacity of 700 pupils.

 Award-winning estate agents with expert valuers,